 The DevPay License option

 enables you to use a Wowza Streaming Engine software license that's embedded in a pre-built Amazon DevPay AMI (a separate license isn't needed).
-This option provides the convenience of a combined monthly invoice from Amazon for running instance time, bandwidth consumption, and Wowza Streaming Engine usage; however, it doesn't provide access to the premium AddOns.
+This option provides the convenience of a combined monthly invoice from Amazon for running instance time, bandwidth consumption, and Wowza Streaming Engine usage; however, it doesn't provide allow usage of the Wowza Transcoder, Wowza nDVR, and Wowza DRM features.

 Start EC2 Management Console